Resgrid/Relay/README.md

   <tr>
     <td>Code</td>
     <td>
       Your department groups dispatch code.
-You get this value from the Stations & Groups section of the website, and it's the alphanumeric code in front of @groups.resgrid.com.
+For a Type of 2 (Group) You get this value from the Stations & Groups section of the website, and it's the alphanumeric code in front of @groups.resgrid.com.
+For a Type of 1 (Department) you get this from the Calls Import Settings screen excluding @dispatch.resgrid.com.
 Do not include anything other then the 6 character code.
     </td>
   </tr>
   <tr>